HarishDubbaka/Docker-k8s/Day13/Readme.md

 ## Docker Nodes

-A **node** is any machine that participates in a Docker Swarm cluster.
+A **node** is any machine that participates in the Swarm cluster.

 ### Types of Nodes

-#### Manager Nodes
+- **Manager Nodes**
   - Manage the Swarm cluster
-- Maintain cluster state using Raft
+  - Maintain cluster state (using Raft consensus)
   - Schedule services
   - Assign tasks to worker nodes

-#### Worker Nodes
+- **Worker Nodes**
   - Run application containers
   - Execute tasks assigned by managers
   - Do not manage cluster state

-> By default, a manager node can also act as a worker.
+> By default, a manager node can also run workloads as a worker.

 ---

 ## Docker Services

-A **service** defines how an application runs in the Swarm.
+A **service** defines how an application should run in the Swarm.

 A service specifies:
-- Container image
+- The container image to use
 - Number of replicas
-- Networking and ports
+- Networking and port configuration
 - Restart and update policies

 Docker ensures the **desired number of containers is always running**.